top of page

 Budget places to stay in Marrakech

-If you have an extra day or two, make the drive over the Tizi-n-Tichka Pass to the ancient ksar of Ait Benheddou, taking in the “Hollywood of Morocco” - Ouarzazate.
+If you have an extra day or two, make the drive over the Tizi-n-Tichka Pass to the ancient ksar of Ait Benhaddou, taking in the “Hollywood of Morocco” - Ouarzazate.
 Alternatively, experience some of the country’s most beguiling scenery on an adventure through the gorges of Dades and Todra, including a stop in the “Rose Capital” of Kalaat M’Gouna

 By purchasing through my links, you’ll be supporting my website at no additional cost to you

-Find hotels via booking.com
+Find hotels via Booking

-Book tours and attractions via Viator
+Book tours and attractions via Viator or GetYourGuide

 Find a rental car via Discover Cars